Utility Design for Distributed Resource Allocation -- Part II: Applications to Submodular, Covering, and Supermodular Problems: Weighted maximum coverage problems

-is simply the sum of all the query rates and thus is an upper bound for $W(\aopt)$.
-Observe that $W_{\rm tot}$ is a constant for all the simulations with fixed $\alpha$, indeed $W_{\rm tot}= \sum_{r\le 1000}\frac{1}{r^\alpha}$ and thus serves as a mere scaling factor.
-The theoretical price of anarchy for large $n$ is $\poa(\fsv,\ones[n],n)=0.5$ (tight also when the query rates are Zipf distributed \cite{goemans2006market}) and $\poa(f^\star,\ones[n],n)=1-1/e \approx 0.632$.
-Figure \ref{fig:Boxplot} compares the quantity $W(\ae)/W_{\rm tot}$ for the choice of $\fsv$ and $f^\star$, across different values of $\alpha$.
+Figure \ref{fig:Boxplot} compares the quantity $W(\ae)/W_{\rm tot}$ for the choice of $\fsv$ and $\fopt$, across different values of $\alpha$.
 First we observe that the worst cases encountered in the simulations are at least $10\%$ better than the theoretical counterparts.
-Further, for each fixed value of $\alpha$, there is a good separation between the performance of $\fsv$ and $f^\star$, in favor of the latter.
-This holds true, not only in the worst case sense (markers in the Figure \ref{fig:Boxplot}), but also on average.
-As $\alpha$ increases from $0.6$ to $0.9$, the worst case performance seems to degrade for both $\fsv$ and $f^\star$.
+Further, for each fixed value of $\alpha$, there is a good separation between the performance of $\fsv$ and $\fopt$, in favor of the latter.
+This holds true, not only in the worst case sense (crosses in Figure \ref{fig:Boxplot}), but also on average.
+As $\alpha$ increases from $0.6$ to $0.9$, the worst case performance seems to degrade for both $\fsv$ and $\fopt$.
 Nevertheless, since we are using $W(\ae)/W_{\rm tot}$ as a surrogate for the true price of anarchy, it is unclear if the previous conclusion also holds for $W(\ae)/W(\aopt)$.

-Figure \ref{fig:PDF_comparison_content} presents a more detailed comparison between $\fsv$ and $f^\star$ for a fixed value of $\alpha=0.7$ over all the $10^5$ instances.
-Relative to this case, Figure \ref{fig:BR_count} describes the (distribution of the) number of best response rounds required for the algorithm to converge.
+Figure \ref{fig:PDF_comparison_content} presents a more detailed comparison between $\fsv$ and $\fopt$ for a fixed value of $\alpha=0.7$ over all the $10^5$ instances.
+Relative to this case, Figure \ref{fig:BR_count} describes the (distribution of the) number of best response rounds required for Algorithm \ref{alg:BR} to converge.
 Quick convergence is achieved, with a number of best response rounds equal to $11$ in the worst case.
 Observe that in every best response round all players have a chance to update their decision variable, so that a total number of $n_{\rm BR}$ rounds amounts to $n\cdotshort n_{\rm BR}$ individual best responses.